 Norwich City Centre has one of the largest surviving mediaeval street layouts in the UK and thus has very specific parking and access requirements.
-These are reflected within this Annexe.
+These are reflected within this appendix.
 Additionally, transportation requirements have been adjusted to suit the particular location and function of proposed developments.
-The areas and locations to which the individual standards apply can be found on the [plan that shows the various areas in the City].
+The areas and locations to which the individual standards apply can be found on the proposals map.